ernestojpg/load-test-server/README.md

 * `random-data-length: [<minLength>,]<maxLength>`: This header indicates that we want a respose with a random length between `<minLength>` and `<maxLength>`, both inclusive.
   `<minLength>` is optional, and it defaults to 0.
+* `response-<header_name>: <header_value>`: This header in the request will force a header of type `<header_name>: <header_value>` in the response.

-Example request, asking for a compressed response with a length between 2000 and 5000 random characters, and with a delay of maximum 5000ms:
+Example request, asking for a compressed response, with a `Cache-Control: private` header, with a length between 2000 and 5000 random characters, and with a delay of maximum 5000ms:

 ```
 curl http://localhost:8080/data -v \
      -H 'random-data-length: 2000,5000' \
      -H 'random-delay: 5000' \
+     -H 'response-cache-control: private' \
      -H 'Accept-Encoding: gzip' \
      --compressed
 ```